oslabs-beta/ReactRPC/README.md

 `.proto` definitions, we need the `protoc` binary and the `protoc-gen-grpc-web` plugin.

-You can download the `protoc-gen-grpc-web` protoc plugin from our [release](https://github.com/grpc/grpc-web/releases) page:
+You can download the `protoc-gen-grpc-web` protoc plugin from Google's [release](https://github.com/grpc/grpc-web/releases) page:

 If you don't already have `protoc` installed, you will have to download it